 Istanbul itinerary day 3

-No trip to Turkey would be complete without trying some of the traditional and incredibly delicious food that is on offer.
+No trip to Turkey would be complete without trying some of the famous Turkish food that’s on offer.

 The first stop is Karaköy Güllüoğlu for some of the best baklava in the country.
 Whilst this bakery is unassuming from the outside, inside it is luxurious and packed full of locals and tourists.
 In fact, you’ll often find a queue sprawling from the entrance as people flock to fulfil their sweet cravings.